 Rather, Satan is cast into the Lake of Fire and Brimstone!

-If you believe the Hebrew word heylel to be the original and accurate word in the Isaiah 14 passage, and you are intent upon reading into that prophecy a double meaning (and I am NOT suggesting that is a good idea – see the section titled, Isaiah 14:12 – Explained ), then the reference in Isaiah to the morning star would be closer to a prophecy concerning Messiah than a history lesson regarding the origins of the Devil, as our Lord Jesus declares Himself to be the morning star.
+If you believe the otherwise non-existent and unknown Hebrew word heylel to be the original and accurate word in the Isaiah 14 passage, and you are intent upon reading into that prophecy a double meaning (I would prefer you not do that – see the section below titled, Isaiah 14:12 – Explained ), then the reference in Isaiah to the morning star would be closer to a prophecy concerning Messiah than a history lesson regarding the origins of the Devil, as our LORD Jesus declares Himself to be the morning star.
 The Devil never does.
-And our Lord Jesus never refers to the Devil as the morning star.
+And our LORD Jesus never refers to the Devil as the morning star.
 Jesus calls Himself the Morning Star!

 Imagine being among the religious leadership of the Judeans around 30 AD.
 Read these words again from that perspective and see if anyone comes to mind: